-Many construction projects require application to PWSA to obtain a permit for use of fire hydrants or waterline shut offs.
+Many construction projects require submission to PWSA to obtain a permit for use of fire hydrants or waterline shut offs.
 All permit applications must be submitted in person at the Permit Counter at 1200 Penn Avenue, Pittsburgh, PA 15222.
 Fees can be paid for at the counter by check, money order, or credit card.
 Cash is not accepted.

 Hydrant Flow Test